An arithmetic Lefschetz-Riemann-Roch theorem. With an appendix by Xiaonan Ma: The Lefschetz-Riemann-Roch theorem

 We suppose that in the resolution $\xi.$, $\xi_j$ are all $l-$acyclic and moreover $\eta$ is $f-$acyclic.
-Then, by an easy argument of long exact sequence, we have the following exact sequence of hermitian vector bundles on $S$
+Denote by $h^{H(\xi.)}$ the hermitian metric on $f_*\eta$ corresponding to the $L^2$-metric on the hypercohomology of $\xi.$ over the fibre of $l: X\rightarrow S$ (see Section 5.3 in the Appendix).
+By an easy argument of long exact sequence, we have the following exact sequence of hermitian vector bundles on $S$

 We may split $\Xi.$ into a family of short exact sequence of hermitian bundles from $j=1$ to $m$